 2) Rent An Apartment With A Kitchen–And Get Cooking!

 Renting an apartment and living like the locals is a great way to save money.
 Hotels can be quite pricey, and sometimes hostels aren’t the best option either, but renting an apartment allows you the freedom to keep a “home away from home” that can serve as your launch pad.
 Often cheaper than other accommodations, especially for extended stays, renting an apartment sticks you right in the thick of local life.
 Be sure your apartment has an equipped kitchen and then seek out a grocery store and bring back some fresh, local foods to cook.
 Be adventurous and prepare with what is locally available and you’ll experience Europe in an intimate and exciting new way.
+If the place you are renting has a service like Blue Apron, you can often get 2 free meals delivered.

 3) Do Not Travel In The Summer